MorMeshulam/3DPrintQueue/README.md

   on file `/server/services/socket.io.worker.js`

   *you maybe will need to add some adjusments and check for runtime bugs

+  ### User Load Testing and Simulate

+- you have the ability to create bulk of queue items from the navigation bar on the app (with icon of LAB) just click on the icon and a modal with 2 fields will open.

+  - first field is the number of queue items you want to push to the queue.
+  - second field is a hash operator to make each item's duration different. for instance if you choose : number of items: 10 hash duration code: 5 the result will be:

+  item 1: duration : 1*5 = 5sec
+  item 2: duration : 2*5 = 10sec
+  item 3: duration : 3*5 = 15sec
+  ..........
+  item 10: duration : 10*5 = 50sec

+  ### `run bulk load test` from code

+  you can alse use this capability straight from code under the queue model `/server/model/queue.js` -> this.test({...})

 **Real World and production considerations:**